We strongly recommend that international students apply no later than round 3.

-- ALL application materials must be submitted by the round deadline in order to receive notification of your admission decision by the corresponding notification date.
+- Submit all application materials by the round deadline.
 Incomplete applications may be delayed to the next application review round.

-You may save your information and continue to complete your application at a later date.
-If you are applying to multiple programs please indicate this in your application.
+You may save your information in the application and continue to complete it at a later date.
+If you have any questions about completing your application, email firstname.lastname@example.org.

 - Enter the email address USC Rossier should use to communicate with you throughout the application process.

 *Please note that the USC application does not include a citizenship option for undocumented immigrants.
 If you are an undocumented immigrant, please select the citizenship option “international student.”
 If you wish to disclose your citizenship status, contact the admission team at email@example.com prior to submitting your application so that we can withdraw you from receiving communications intended for international students.